tracking-exposed/pornhub.tracking.exposed/content/criticalA.md

 Considering

 1. Pornhub delegated the gender-attribution to Google Analytics, so, Google keep track of your PH activity and you see if there is any trace in your
-2. By a preliminary experiment run by us, if an user without previous activities watch a lesbian video would be likely count as woman
+2. By a preliminary experiment run by us, if an user without previous activities watch a lesbian video would be likely counted as woman

 <div class="row">